cfw-guide/cemu.cfw.guide/docs/dumping-games.md

 In this section, we look at how to "dump" (copy) your games, updates, DLC and saves from your Wii U system over to your PC.

-To do this, we're going to need to use a custom homebrew application to dump your games.
-This is done using an exploit in the Wii U browser.
+To do this, we're going to run a dumping application through the Wii U browser to transfer your games to a USB storage device or SD card.

 If your games are stored on USB storage, it may be faster to use the [DumpsterU](https://github.com/GaryOderNichts/DumpsterU) tool instead.

 ## Requirements

 - A USB storage device or SD card to dump your games to
-- A FAT32 SD card must be inserted into the system to launch dumpling (this will be fixed soon)

 ::: tip

 All storage devices must be formatted to FAT32 with 32KB (32768) allocation.
 For storage devices larger than 32GB, use [guiformat](http://ridgecrop.co.uk/index.htm?guiformat.htm) to format it correctly.

 :::

 ::: warning
 Ensure you have enough storage space for your dump.
 The largest Wii U game is 17GB, however the majority of games won't need that much.

 :::

 ## Launching dumpling